fmxsh/f3c/f3c-spec.md

 | [identifier] | Identifier | Matching   | A name used to identify a specific literal. |
 | [literal]    | Literal    | Retrieving | The data associated with an identifier.     |

 These two serve different purpose. _Identifier_ identifies a segment of data which is called a _literal_.
-Functionally, _identifier_ is matched against a given identifier-construct when querying.
+Functionally, _identifier_ is matched against an user-given identifier-construct when querying.
 The literal is consequently retrieved or not, depending on the match.

 Two modes of identifiers are possible: _implicit identifier_ and _explicit identifier_.

-In case of _implicit identifier_: _Empty_ is specified as the identifier.
+In case of _implicit identifier_: _empty_ is specified as the identifier.
 Then an identifier should be determined by the ordered sequence of entries, as related to a zero-based indexing, in the parent entry containing the associated literal.

 In case of _explicit identifier_: _something_ is specified as the identifier to associate with the literal.

 ## Data constructs

-The data types, _[identifier]_ and _[literal]_ can be combined with the data formats _[inline format]_ and _[block format]_ to form four combinations called _data constructs_.
+The _data types_, _[identifier]_ and _[literal]_, can be combined with the data formats _[inline]_ and _[block]_ to form four combinations called _data constructs_.

 A _data construct_ refers to the structure of the actual data itself, but not the syntax defining the boundary of the data and tells nothing about the structure containing the _data construct_.